bianlei/Portfolio/README.md

-# Lei's GitHub QA Portfolio :wave:
+# Lei's QA Portfolio :wave:

 Welcome to my GitHub repository, created to showcase my skills and experience as an aspiring QA Engineer.
 This repo features a comprehensive collection of my work, highlighting my approach to QA, version control, CI/CD, automation, and beyond.